walles/cleverdrawer/README.md

 # TODO Before First Public Release
 * Add an About entry in the ... menu
 * Back button should cancel ongoing search
-* Rework icon and feature image.
-Still consider the brand color.

 # TODO Misc
 * Sort recently installed apps earlier